 - Swollen and/or bruised wounds can occur, but regular painkillers such as paracetamol can help ease any discomfort you are experiencing, and you should start to see improvements within a few days.

 You can use your private medical insurance or pay for your Gallbladder Removal treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital